huggingface/hub-docs/tasks/src/automatic-speech-recognition/about.md

 ### Virtual Speech Assistants

-Many end devices have embedded a virtual assistance as a better way to interact with end users.
-These assistances rely on ASR models to recognize different voice commands in order to perform specified tasks.
-For instance, you might ask your phone for dialing a phone number, asking for an answer or scheduling a meeting.
+Many edge devices have an embedded virtual assistant to interact with the end users better.
+These assistances rely on ASR models to recognize different voice commands to perform various tasks.
+For instance, you can ask your phone for dialing a phone number, ask a general question, or schedule a meeting.

 ### Caption Generation